The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,125||$2,837|

-Car insurance companies rely on a driver's age to estimate risk, pricing premiums accordingly.
-Insurance is typically priciest for teen drivers — due to their increased odds of being involved in an accident — and more affordable for older drivers.
-Since each insurance company rates age tiers uniquely, it's wise to compare rates and find a suitable policy.
+Insurance companies use age to estimate risk, assigning rates on a sliding scale.
+Car insurance is commonly priciest for young drivers — due to their increased odds of being involved in an accident — and relatively affordable for older drivers.
+Because every insurance company prices age tiers differently, it's wise to compare rates and find great coverage.

 As a general rule, teen drivers should choose Mercury over Safe Auto: Mercury offers average yearly savings of $4,845, compared to Safe Auto.

-Cost aside, Mercury and Safe Auto each carry pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
-Dive into the data before making your decision.
+Affordability aside, Mercury and Safe Auto each have pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Discount Comparison||Mercury||Safe Auto|